testit-tms/adapters-js/testit-adapter-playwright/README.md

 ```

 #### Parallel run
-To create and complete TestRun you can use the Test IT CLI:
+To create and complete TestRun you can use the Test IT CLI (use adapterMode 1 for parallel run):

 ```
 $ export TMS_TOKEN=<YOUR_TOKEN>